Tap to Call Call us 1300 665 573

 • Burrows – these can be found along fences, walls, under garbage, woodpiles or concrete slabs;

-• Urine – a urine smell may be evident although a stain will be difficult to detect without proper lighting;
+• Urine – a urine smell may be evident, although a stain will be difficult to detect without proper lighting,

-• Nests – they may look live a woven ball made of cloth, shredded paper, twigs and other available materials and may be found in closets, roof spaces, wall cavities, utility cupboards, sub-floors, garages and sheds;
+• Nests – they may look like a woven ball made of cloth, shredded paper, twigs and other available materials and may be found in closets, roof spaces, wall cavities, utility cupboards, sub-floors, garages and sheds;

 • Sounds – scurrying, gnawing, scratching and squeaking;